qmlbook/qt6book/docs/ch07-modelview/advanced.md

 ![image](./assets/tableview.png)

-Before we can use the `TableView` element, we must make sure that the `2.12` version of `QtQuick` is imported.
-After that, we can set it up.
-In this example below, we set the `rowSpacing` and `columnSpacing` to control the horizontal and vertical gaps between delegates.
+In the example below, we create a `TableView` and set the `rowSpacing` and `columnSpacing` to control the horizontal and vertical gaps between delegates.
 The rest of the properties are set up as for any other type of view.

 ```qml
 import QtQuick 2.12